 The artists are arranged alphabetically.
 Naturally, I looked at my pages first, and I can attest to the fact that the colors are true to my original work.
 (Thank you, Liz Haywood-Sullivan for your patience and photographic expertise.)

 I contributed two ideas for breaking your artist's block.
-One is painting 30-minute studies.
+Contributing meant painting the demo and writing the copy.
+Really exciting and fun.
+My first demo is about painting 30-minute studies.
 Everyone can find a half hour.
 Each of the four paintings at left was completed in thirty minutes or less.
 I used an old-fashioned egg timer, and laid the brush down when the bell rang - no cheating.
 It was tough for the first painting, but no problem at all for the rest.
 (Which was the first?)

 My other idea is painting in an unfamiliar size; even a small move outside your comfort zone provides a freshness to the painting.
 "Birds of a Feather", shown left, is 8" x 12" - a slight deviation from standard sizes.